avolab/episystem-workshop/scChIC-seq_tutorial.md

 > bwa mem ../references/Mus_musculus.GRCm38.dna_rm.primary_assembly.fa demultiplexedR1_10000rows.fastq.gz demultiplexedR2_10000rows.fastq.gz > demux_map.sam
 > ```
 >
 > The output file containing all the mapping information is a `sam` file (in the example above, we gave it the name `demux_map.sam`, but you can change it an give it another name).
+An explanation of  the SAM format can be found ([HERE](https://en.wikipedia.org/wiki/SAM_%28file_format%29)).
 >
 > 2. Inspect the reference file, which can be found in `Handouts/EpiSyStem_Workshop_Files/references` with the name `Mus_musculus.GRCm38.dna_rm.primary_assembly.fa`.
 > There is another command line, `grep`, which is very usefull to find string patterns in your files.
 Using the `cd` command, go to the `Handouts/EpiSyStem_Workshop_Files/references` directory, and type there: